AzureAD/microsoft-authentication-library-for-js/extensions/docs/msal-node-extensions.md

 Error: The module
 "<path-to-project>\node_modules\...\dpapi.node" was compiled against a different Node.js version using NODE_MODULE_VERSION 85.
 This version of Node.js requires NODE_MODULE_VERSION 80.
 Please try re-compiling or re-installing the module...."
 ```
 This error is probably due to Node.js version differences between the Electron project and the extension.
-This can be handled by re-building the dpapi module with the following steps:
+This can be handled by re-building the package with the following steps:
 - Install ```electron-rebuild``` with the command ```npm i -D electron-rebuild``` if you don't already have it installed.
 - Remove ```packages-lock.json``` from your project if it exists
 - Run ```./node_modules/.bin/electron-rebuild```